yianyue/wrn-angualr/README.md

 ####Problem:

-Changes made to the file appear on localhost, but pushing to heroku fails to make change
+Changes made to files appear on localhost, but not on Heroku.

 ####Fix:
 ```